Christchurch’s wine playground – North Canterbury Wine Region

 These guys run tours taking in the best of the region’s wineries and craft beer bars, including many of those mentioned above.
 All tours include return transport to Ōtautahi Christchurch.
 Rally the troops and get amongst this great day-trip.

-Enjoy a personalized tour of four award-winning Waipara wineries and take your time to see first-hand where their grapes come from.
+Enjoy a personalised tour of four award-winning Waipara wineries and take your time to see first-hand where their grapes come from.
 Including pick up and drop off, as well as wine tastings and lunch, grab the crew for a fun filled day out in the North Canterbury Wine Region.